 It’s really important to keep your joints healthy and strong so that you can keep being active and do the things you want.
 And the best way to care for your joints is to keep them, your muscles, ligaments and bones strong and stable.

-These are 7 best tips for keeping your joints healthy.
+Here are the 7 best tips for keeping your joints healthy and strong.

 #1.
 Increase flexibility